ankesai8/theMealDB-Recipe-Front-End/README.md

   An open, crowd-sourced database of Recipes from around the world

-  A website where user can add & delete RECIPES user wish and view in youtube provided in recipe cards
+  A website where user can search,add & delete RECIPES user wish and view in youtube provided in recipe cards